TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week4/pole-electronic/index.md

 ### g.
 Our custom power supply

 To power up our setup, we should build a power supply that will provide safe and sufficient voltage to all the components.
-For that, we will use:

-- Four 3.7V lithium batteries to supply 14.8V
+For that, we will use a pack of four 3.7V lithium batteries to supply a voltage of 14.8V.
 <!-- ATTENTION ! -->

 ## 3. Computer-Aided Design